oracle/weblogic-deploy-tooling/documentation/4.0/content/concepts/archive.md

 #### `wlsdeploy/security/xacmlPolicies`
 The directory under which XACML Authorizer policies can be stored when defining policies directly in XACML.
 The name of the policy file should match the name of the policy in the model.
-For example, the following model entry will requires that the XACML policy file be stored in the archive at `wlsdeploy/security/xacmlPolicies/MyQueueSendPolicy.xml`.
+For example, the following model entry requires that the XACML policy file be stored in the archive at `wlsdeploy/security/xacmlPolicies/MyQueueSendPolicy.xml`.

 ```yqml